 Irregular, patchy areas of dark color appear on the skin, usually on both sides of the face.
 The pigmentation most often occurs in the center of the face and on the cheeks, forehead, temples, upper lip, and nose.
 Sometimes people have the patches only on the sides of the face.
 Rarely, melasma appears on the forearms.
 The patches do not itch or hurt and are only of cosmetic concern.

 Diagnosis of Melasma

 Doctors base the diagnosis of melasma on an examination of the skin.

-Doctors may do a Wood light Wood light (black light) Doctors can identify many skin disorders simply by looking at the skin.
+Doctors may do a Wood light Wood Light (Black Light) Doctors can identify many skin disorders simply by looking at the skin.
 A full skin examination includes examination of the scalp, nails, and mucous membranes.
-Sometimes the doctor uses a hand-held... read more examination to differentiate hyperpigmentation in the upper layers of the skin from other skin disorders.
+Sometimes the doctor uses a hand-held... read more examination to differentiate hyperpigmentation in the epidermis (upper layers of the skin) from other skin disorders.

 Treatment of Melasma

 Treatments applied to the skin are effective only if hyperpigmentation affects the upper layers of the skin.
 Skin-bleaching creams containing hydroquinone, tretinoin, or a corticosteroid can be used in combination to help lighten the dark patches.
-Hydroquinone should be used only under the guidance of a doctor, because long-term use can actually cause permanent hyperpigmentation.
+However, hydroquinone should be used only under the guidance of a doctor, because long-term use can sometimes cause a permanent form of hyperpigmentation.
 A cream containing azelaic acid can be used in place of or combined with hydroquinone, tretinoin, or both.

 Doctors may try chemical peels with glycolic acid or trichloroacetic acid on people who do not respond to skin-bleaching creams.